KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

     Zero names the root-condition in which numerical relation is not yet expressed in manifest differentiation, though all such relation remains lawfully possible within latency.

 * **One (1) — L₅ (EOB: Theon):**
-    Primordial Emanation; Unity; the Source expressed.
+    Primordial unity in expression; the first coherent singularity of structured being.
-    Symbol of Centropic origin, Sovereign awareness, and axial being.
+    Symbol of centropic origin, axial coherence, and sovereign orientation.

 * **Two (2) — Duality:**
     First Division creating relational polarity.